hipertracker/react-es7/README.md

 $ npm test
 ```

-You can see code coverage statistics at [http://localhost:8080/lcov-report/](http://localhost:8080/lcov-report/).
+You can also see the code coverage at [http://localhost:8080/lcov-report/](http://localhost:8080/lcov-report/).

-Currently just a simple example of using unit tests in React for files using ES6/ES7 syntax.

 ## Todo
 * replace Reflux with [nuclear-js](https://github.com/optimizely/nuclear-js)